Oct, 2021

 The previous example provides a hint of the different use cases for each method:

-you can take an object and run sequential actions with it, whilst then
+With tap you can take an object and run sequential actions with it, whilst then lets you take an object and apply sequential transformations on it.

 Use cases

-to call dependent actions
+Using tap to call dependent actions

 This one I don't use as often as the others, but sometimes it's useful to run related actions while still returning the original object.